Snowdar/asv-subtools/README.md

 ## Ready to Start
 ### 1. Install Kaldi
-The Pytorch-training has less relation to Kaldi, but we have not provided other interfaces to concatenate acoustic features and training now.
+Pytorch-training is not much related to Kaldi, but we have not provided other interfaces to concatenate acoustic feature and training module now.
 So if you don't want to use Kaldi, you could change the [libs.egs.egs.ChunkEgs](./pytorch/libs/egs/egs.py) class where the features are given to Pytorch only by [torch.utils.data.Dataset](https://pytorch.org/docs/stable/data.html#torch.utils.data.Dataset).
-Besides, you should also change the interface of extracting x-vector after training done.
+Besides, you should also change the interface of extracting x-vector after training.
 Note that, most of scripts which require Kaldi could be not available in this case, such as subtools/makeFeatures.sh and subtools/augmentDataByNoise.sh.

 **If you prefer to use Kaldi, then install Kaldi firstly w.r.t http://www.kaldi-asr.org/doc/install.html.**